catalyst-network/Catalyst/.github/ISSUE_TEMPLATE/pull-request-template.md

 ---
 name: Pull request template
 about: Use when creating a pull request to codebase
-title: 'Pull Request'
+title: Pull Request
-labels: 'pull request'
+labels: ''
-assignees: nshCore, CAT-OPS
+assignees: CAT-OPS, nshCore

 ---